Please confirm that your company belongs to the better half of the private tech market, based on the following criteria:

 Secondary Alternatives for Founders

-Most founders first hear about secondary as an easy way to turn equity into cash.
-All they need to do is sell a small portion of shares, take some liquidity off the table, and keep building the company.
+Most founders first deem secondary as the obvious way to access liquidity: sell a small slice of equity, take some cash off the table, and keep building without waiting for an IPO or acquisition.

-Secondary sales usually happen after a company has raised at least one institutional round and has an externally priced valuation.
+Secondary sales usually happen after a company has raised at least one institutional round and has an externally referenced valuation, creating a price anchor for private transactions.
 It’s at this point that founders realize the gap between their paper wealth and their personal liquidity.
-For example, their company could be worth tens or hundreds of millions on paper, but the founder’s day-to-day finances are still constrained.

 Secondary liquidity typically becomes relevant when founders want to: